Reed-Carter/Pandas-Code_Review/README.md

 #### By Reed Carter

-#### A series of functions to demonstrate an advanced understanding of Python
+#### A series of functions to demonstrate an understanding of Pandas

 ## Technologies Used